 Jesus is the mediator of the new covenant.
 He paid for our sins with His blood.
 If we believe in Him, then all our sins are forgiven.
 Moreover, once Jesus ascended to Heaven, He sent his followers the Holy Spirit.

 Hence, Christians get these blessings in addition to the promises made to Abraham and Moses:

 - God sent His only son to redeem the sins of everyone who believes in Jesus!
 Jesus paid for them with His death on the cross.
 Through Jesus, we get God’s grace and truth, all his blessings, and everlasting life.

-- God fulfilled His promise putting the law in the mind of every believer and writing it on our hearts.
+- God fulfilled His promise of putting the law in the mind of every believer and writing it into our hearts.
 The Holy Spirit is our personal coach and a direct connection to God.
 We do not need to get blessed through Israel anymore.

 - By accepting Jesus, we are born again and become new creatures.
 The past is over, and everything starts anew.
 We reconcile with God, become His priests and serve Him.

 - The multitude of laws is replaced with the simple command to love God, people and ourselves.
 Everything we do should follow from there.